Liam-Fisher/100-days-of-code/libray-plan.md

 # Process

 ## Library Format

     Angular libraries seem more difficult to test than so I'm going to start by creating an application, writing most or all of the code, then migrating it to a library project, and testing it alongside a sample application in the same workspace.
 If all goes well, I'll work on publishing the package.

 ## Design Workflow

-    I'm going to take the following steps when designing the application, I'll probably write code in between these segments, which doesn't seem like best practice, but I don't think I'm quite ready for a #100DaysOfSystemDesign challenge just yet... :
+    I'm going to take the following steps when designing the application, I'll probably write code in between these segments, which may not be best practices (?), but I don't think I'm quite ready for a #100DaysOfSystemDesign challenge just yet...

     1. List out the main inputs/outputs of the top-level exported component <ngx-rnbo-device>
     2. Figure out the sub components hierarchy
         * top-level by data type (e.g. a top-level messaging component, a top-level parameters components etc...)
         * container and layout components
         * Actual gui components
     3. Figure out the data flows between components

     4. Figure out where Services are needed?
         * Root level services (e.g. a service for controlling audio)
         * Component level services (e.g. a service for controlling a single parameter instance)